Please note: the 2020-2021 Academic Year Catalog for SJSU will be available on April 28, 2020 at catalog.sjsu.edu.

 MS - Aerospace Engineering Graduation Requirements

 The AE Department offers courses designed to provide a flexible curriculum structure that allows students to follow a course of study to meet their individual career goals.
 As shown below, the program consists of 30 semester units of approved work, including 6 units devoted to a thesis or project.
-The required coursework also includes 6 units of advanced mathematics and computational methods, 12 units of aerospace core subjects, and 6 units of electives.
+The required coursework includes 6 units of advanced mathematics and computational methods, 12 units of aerospace core subjects, and 6 units of electives.